NOW Grenada Terms and Conditions of Use

 Represents the opinion or perspective of someone with insight on the news, sometimes a stakeholder or expert in the field.

 Used to publicise newsworthy information about an organization.
-Press releases are usually written by businesses and are sent to NOW Grenada for consideration to be published.
+Press releases are usually written by organisations and sent to NOW Grenada for publishing consideration.

-Government Information Service (GIS) press releases are often used as public service announcements and are easily identified through their credits in the article.
+For example, Government Information Service (GIS) and National Disaster Management Agency (NaDMA) press releases are often used as public service announcements and are easily identified through their credits in the article.

 Advertisements can be pretty much whatever they want to be and do not undergo independent fact-checking, with some legal exceptions.
 Ads may deliberately be disguised to look like news.